 One thing to note is that the cables that are included with the two drives aren’t consistent, which I thought was a bit strange.
 For example, both ship with USB-C cables of equal length, but one bears the “G” logo and the other does not.
 Additionally, one set of cables was wrapped in plastic and the other was wrapped in paper.
 This inconsistency I find strange since both are from the same company and were produced at what I would assume was around the same time.
 I’ll chalk this up to transition pains as neither of these actually result in discernable quality issues, but I did find it worth mentioning.

 If you were worried or confused with the changes at G-Tech, at least the branding change hasn’t affected product performance.
 If anything, the products are better and cheaper than they were before, which I see as a win.

 Welcome to a PetaPixel Showcase, in which our staff gives you a hands-on with unique and interesting products from across the photography landscape.
-The Showcase format affords manufacturers the opportunity to sponsor hands-on time with their products and our staff and lets them highlight what features they think are worth noting, but the opinions expressed from PetaPixel staff are genuine.
-Not all Showcase stories are sponsored, but when they are it will be clearly disclosed.
+The Showcase format affords manufacturers the opportunity to sponsor hands-on time with their products and our staff, and it lets them highlight what features they think are worth noting, but the opinions expressed from PetaPixel staff are genuine.
 Showcases should not be considered an endorsement by PetaPixel.